doc97/tman/docs/tman-plan.md

 ## Keywords

-- User: A user of the app
+- Account: An account of a user of the app
 - Task: A user-defined task
-- Task list: A list of tasks, a category
+- Task list: A list of tasks
+- Category: A user-defined task category
 - Preferences: Preferences for a user

 ## DB Schema

-- User
+- Account
     - ID : Integer
     - Username : String
     - Password : String